- Next day delivery

-But right up until the early 1900s, the industry was struggling without them, using instead wooden props and scaffolding as the only support structures available.
-However, as each wooden prop had to be cut to fit each time and largely only survived one job before being disposed of, these were not cost-efficient or even particularly safe, as wooden props were additionally vulnerable to fire and damp.
+Acrow props, are a vertical support system which is used to support overhead loads.
+Until they were introduced to the industry in the 1990s, the industry was struggled without them, using instead wooden props and scaffolding.
+Now, acrow props are an industry staple item which are widely available and seen on all UK construction and building work sites.
+The wooden prop alternative was simply thwarted with issues.
+The wood had to be cut to fit each time and largely only survived one job before being disposed of, these were not cost-efficient nor safe, as they were also vulnerable to fire and damp.

-But from his small workshop in Bow Arches, Swiss-born William de Vigier, recognised the problems of using wooden props.
+Swiss-born William de Vigier, recognised the problems of using wooden props.
 Soon after arriving in London in 1935, he set about inventing a more cost and work-efficient prop made of steel, which adjusted telescopically using a screw thread design.
-De Vigier named his product Acrow Props, after his business solicitor Mr. A Crow, to make his product both easy to pronounce and easy to identify at the start of alphabetical listings.
+De Vigier named his product acrow props, after his business solicitor Mr. A Crow, to make his product both easy to pronounce and easy to identify at the start of alphabetical listings.

-Although the steel strength of his Acrow props, was not immediately well received by traditionalists within the building industry, Sir Robert McAlpine quickly recognised that being able to use the same props time and again offered real time and money saving potential.
-His company, the already famous McAlpine & Sons, began to buy and use Acrow props to save costs and to maximise efficiency, as well as safety, on his construction sites.
+The steel strength of his acrow props, was not immediately well received by traditionalists within the building industry.
+Sir Robert McAlpine quickly recognised that being able to use the same props time and again offered real time and money saving potential.
+His company, the already famous McAlpine & Sons, began to buy and use acrow props to save costs and to maximise efficiency, as well as safety, on his construction sites.

 De Vigier’s overall design was developed to create a steel product which offers increased strength and durability, whilst also being safe, efficient, reliable and economical for building companies to use.
 As such, the design has changed little since its invention, with a modern design including: